Skip to content

 Installing community Claude Code skills takes under a minute.
 Personal skills live in ~/.claude/skills/ (available in every project); project skills live in .claude/skills/ at the repo root (shared with your team via git).
 Three ways to get skills into those folders:

 1. Clone a repo straight in.
-Most published skills are just GitHub folders: git clone https://github.com/obra/superpowers ~/.claude/skills/superpowers installs an entire collection in one command.
+Most published skills are just GitHub folders: git clone https://github.com/obra/superpowers ~/.claude/skills/superpowers installs an entire collection in one command — our walkthrough on installing Claude skills from GitHub covers the edge cases.

 2. Use the plugin marketplace. /plugin marketplace add anthropics/skills pulls Anthropic's official skill set — including the document skills claude.ai itself uses — through the plugin system.